Joseph Barondess

+Biography

-He was born in Bar, Russian Empire between Vinnytsia and Kamianets-Podilskyi in Ukraine (former Russia).
+Barondess was born in Bar, Russian Empire between Vinnytsia and Kamianets-Podilskyi in Ukraine (former Russia).
 He was a son of Rabbi Judah Samuel Barondess.
 He was a relative of Supreme Court Justice Louis Brandeis Joseph Barondess may have spent time in Medzhibozh or perhaps he felt affiliated with the town because his wife came from there.
 Regardless, he was a lifelong member of the Medzhibozh landsmanshaftn society and helped support various members.
 He immigrated to England in 1885, where he met his wife, Anna Zifels, and came to the United States in 1888.
 After trying out with the Romanian Opera Company in New York, he went to work in the garment trade.
 Three years later Barondess helped found the Cloakmakers' Union.
 He also studied law for a time at New York University, but never finished his studies.

 Barondess feuded with the Socialist Labor Party, which criticized him relentlessly.
 He formed a brief alliance with anarchists in the labor movement, but fell out with them as well.
 He eventually forged warmer relations with those socialists who left the SLP to form the Socialist Party.

 His star faded somewhat after his conviction for extortion in connection with a cloakmakers' strike in 1891, in which he was accused of accepting a check for one hundred dollars from an employer who had violated his collective bargaining agreement with the union.
 The accusation was probably false; the union did not have its own checking account at the time, so any payment would have had to go through the account of an individual who did.
 After being convicted, Barondess jumped bail to flee to Canada, returning to serve a shortened sentence only after union leaders pleaded for him to do so.